- Location and Housing

 A global center of finance, marketing, and economics, London offers an unparalleled setting for studying business.
-Along with Pitt faculty, your lecturers at the CAPA London Center will be faculty from world-renowned institutions throughout the city.
+Along with Pitt faculty, your lecturers at the CEA CAPA London Center will be faculty from world-renowned institutions throughout the city.

 Want to learn more?
 Check out the Pitt Business To the World student blog and this video.

 As an engaged and active participant in this program, you will have the opportunity to:

 - fulfill major elective course(s) and general elective course requirements.

 - develop your global competency skills through coursework, internship opportunities and cultural experiences.

 - gain transferrable skills towards your professional and personal development by participating in an internship.